raphlinus/raphlinus.github.io/_posts/2022-12-12-requiem-piet-gpu-hal.md

 ## Conclusion

-Choosing the right GPU infrastructure depends on the goals, as sadly there is not yet a good consensus choice for.
+Choosing the right GPU infrastructure depends on the goals, as sadly there is not yet a good consensus choice for a GPU runtime suitable for a wide variety of workloads including compute.
 For the goals of researching the cutting edge of performance, hand-rolled infrastructure was the right choice, and piet-gpu-hal served that well.
 For the goal of lowering the friction for developing our engine, and also interoperating with other projects, WebGPU and wgpu are a better choice.
 Our experience with the port suggests that the performance and features are good enough, and that it is a good experience all-around.

 We hope to make Vello useful enough to use in production within the next few months.
 For many applications, WebGPU will be an appropriate infrastructure.
 For others, where the overhead of runtime shader compilation is not acceptable, we have a path forward but will need to consider alternatives.
 Either ahead-of-time shader compilation can be retrofitted to wpgu, or we will explore a more native approach.